ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-common.md

 3. Run the VI.

-   - Select the **First Display Channel** tab and observe the image displayed is distorted.
+4. Select the **First Display Channel** tab and observe the image displayed is distorted.

-4. Select the **Serial Channel** tab and make the following modifications.
+5. Select the **Serial Channel** tab and make the following modifications.

     Set the **RAW Display Parameters** to the following sub-settings.

 	- Set the **Interpretation** control to <font face = "courier new">Bayer</font>.
 	- Set the **Pattern** control to <font face = "courier new">GB</font>.

-5. Run the VI.

-   - Select the **First Display Channel** tab and observe the image displayed is colorized incorrectly.
+6. Select the **First Display Channel** tab and observe the image displayed is colorized incorrectly.

-6. Select the **Serial Channel** tab and make the following modifications.
+7. Select the **Serial Channel** tab and make the following modifications.

     Set the **RAW Display Parameters** to the following sub-settings.

 	- Set the **Interpretation** control to <font face = "courier new">Bayer</font>.
 	- Set the **Pattern** control to <font face = "courier new">RG</font>.

-7. Run the VI.

-   - Select the **First Display Channel** tab and observe the image displayed looks correct.
+8. Select the **First Display Channel** tab and observe the image displayed looks correct.
 The **RAW Display Parameters** now match the RAW 12 packet data from the Leopard Imaging IMX490 camera.
+9. Click the **Stop Acquisition** button.

 ## Setting Serial Channel Configurations